devssauro/wgcc23/README.md

 Create all tables on database
 > `flask db upgrade`

+After that, you just need to debug `run_debug.py` on pycharm and the application is ready to work

 ## Unit tests

 To run the unit tests locally use the command: